 One of the main reasons I came to natural health & Essential Oils was to clean up my skincare (& home cleaning) products.
-I knew my super dry, eczema-prone skin was not going to get better when there were unknown chemicals & fragrances in everything I was touching.
+I knew my super dry, easily irritated skin was not going to get better when there were unknown chemicals & fragrances in everything I was touching.

 While I don't do much with my skin other than rinse with warm/cold water & heavily moisturize, every few days (at least certain times of year), it calls for some exfoliation.
 Most face scrubs leave my face super irritated, red, & splotchy (not to mention have so many toxic ingredients), so I figured I'd make one of my own.

 I knew Oatmeal to be really moisturizing & gentle, & baking soda to be a great natural exfoliator, so in an effort to keep it as simple & minimal as possible, I decided to keep it to two ingredients with the option to add Essential Oils for additional skin-enhancing benefits.

 While this is purpose made for sensitive & dry skin types, I imagine it could be really soothing & luxurious on any skin type.

 3oz GF Quick Oats (not sure it matters what kind, but this is what I used)

 4oz.
 Glass Jar

 2-4 drops Roman Chamomile, Lavender, Frankincense, or another favorite skin-loving doTERRA Essential Oil (optional)